British Museum Reading Room: References in art and popular culture

 Richard Henry Dana Jr. visited the Reading Room on 10 September 1860 with his London friend Henry T. Parker, and reported that Parker calls & takes me to the British Museum, to see the Reading Room, wh. has been built since 1856 [Dana's prior visit].
 It is the room where students & readers have their desks, & consult the textbooks, cyclopedias, catalogs &c., & from wh. they send orders for books to the Library – the Library not being visited, at all, for study.
 There is no such room as this in Europe.
 It is a circle, with a dome, lighted from above, & its diameter is 4 feet greater than that of the dome of St. Paul's.
 The autographs are now open to the view of all, spread out in glass cases, – as well as much other lit. curiosities.
 This is the grandest Literary & Scientific institution (not for instruction) in the world.
 The Reading Room, I told Parker, was a temple to the deification of Bibliology.

 The writer Bernard Falk (1882–1960) quotes the British historian Thomas Carlyle (1795–1881) as having declared that the Reading Room of the British Museum was a convenient asylum for imbeciles whose friends wished them out of mischief's way.

+The exterior of the Reading Room featured in the 2001 Hindi-language film, Kabhi Khushi Kabhie Gham.
+The song sequence Deewana Hai Dekho, which featured Hrithik Roshan and Kareena Kapoor, was partly shot in the Great Court.